Farhad Bitani: Biography

-His father is a general who fought against the Soviets to liberate Afghanistan in the '80s.
+His father Mohammad Qasim Bitani is a general who fought against the Soviets to liberate Afghanistan in the '80s.
 Since his early years he got used to living in close contact with war through all his fathers' victories and defeats.
 After the downfall of Najibullah's government, his family moved to Maimana.

 Since 1997, after his father was captured by the Taliban, Farhad lived in Kabul for two years with his mother and one of his brothers in extremely poor conditions.

 In 1999, his father managed to escape from the prison of the Taliban in Kandahar and he moved with his family to Iran.

 In 2002, when the Operation Enduring Freedom, Farhad's family moved back to Kabul.

 In 2004, Farhad's father was appointed military attaché at the Embassy of Afghanistan in Italy and in 2005 his family moved to Rome.

 In 2006, Farhad was admitted to the 188th course of the Military Academy of Modena; after finishing the biennium at the Accademia he moved to Turin for his master's degree at the Institute of Military Studies of the Italian Army.

 In 2011, during a leave in Afghanistan, he suffered an attack by a group of Taliban.
 He survived the attack miraculously and began a reflection upon his life which led him to a radical change.
 He sought and obtained asylum in Italy, where he started work in education and interreligious and intercultural dialogue until 2018.

 In 2018 the Italian playwright Roberta Colombo wrote a drama called "L'ultimo lenzuolo bianco - Il punto bianco nel cuore dell'uomo", based on Farhad's autobiography.

 He is co-founder of the Global Afghan Forum, a chain of young professionals which aims to change the globe to a more educated, prosperous, safer, and just global community.